eBay/bascomtask/README.md

 There are relatively few ways needed to globally configure BascomTask, but where needed can be done with a custom implementation of IBascomConfig.
 A default singleton implementation of IBascomConfig is provided, but users can provide their own alternative implementation through BascomConfigFactory.

+## Comparison to Alternatives
+BascomTask does not maintain persistent state and therefore is unlikely to be suitable for long-running and/or indeterminate-duration tasks (e.g. when human approval is required).
+It provides no GUI for state inspection, only Java libraries for programmers.
+It is intra- and not inter-process: it provides a framework for making remote calls but is not aware of how those calls are made or managed within tasks.
+There are options such as [Netflix Conductor](https://netflix.github.io/conductor/) or other third-party business process management tools for persistent, long running tasks.
+While there is no particular BascomTask limit on orchestration or task duration, the longer the duration the more the more important becomes the ability to persist state between failures.
+A BascomTask-driven result can be fit within a larger long-running process orchestrated by one of these other tools, each offering their respective strengths at different levels of granularity.

+On a smaller scale, reactive frameworks such as [RxJava](https://github.com/ReactiveX/RxJava) provide rich capabilities for managing synchronous or asynchronous streams.
+BascomTask in comparison is coarser grained: task A is available to task B only when it is finished.
+This is typical when aggregating microservices, because most services don't themselves return streaming responses.
+BascomTask could be selectively combined with a streaming frameworks where it makes sense, allowing the best of both worlds.

 ## Implementation

 A model of internal data structures can be seen in [here](class_model.md).